Charlie Blackmon Player Props: Rockies vs. Royals

 Royals Pitching Rankings

-- The Royals will look to Lynch (0-0) in his second start of the season.
+- Singer (3-4) gets the starting nod for the Royals in his 12th start of the season.
+He's put together a 7.12 ERA in 54 1/3 innings pitched, with 49 strikeouts.

-- In his last appearance on Sunday, the lefty threw 5 1/3 innings against the Washington Nationals, giving up two earned runs while surrendering five hits.
+- The right-hander last pitched on Saturday, May 27 against the Washington Nationals, when he threw five innings, allowing two earned runs while giving up four hits.

+- In 11 games this season, the 26-year-old has put up a 7.12 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .295 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.